 This research project focuses on the autobiographies of migrants, their daily practices, and their representations in the media.
 Besides migrants, also the experiences and narratives of those who stay are in the focus.
 The main question is, how and why the narratives of mobility and belonging vary both temporally and spatially.

 The starting point of the study is the intersectionality of mobility and migration: the experiences of the migrants differ because of e., g., gender, age, ethnic background, religion, and social class.
 The materials of the study comprise archival sources, interviews and blogs by migrants in the internet.
-Multi-sited oikoethnography will be conducted in Finland and in Ireland, the Netherlands and Estonia.
+Multi-sited oikoethnography will be conducted in Estonia, Spain, and the Netherlands.

 Keywords: Artistic methods, autobiography, belonging, differences, experiences, intersectionality, maps, media, migration, narratives, participatory research.

 Research Centre for Contemporary Culture, Department of Music, Art and Culture Studies

 University of Jyväskylä